fwinkelbauer/Jeeves/README.md

 # Jeeves

-Jeeves is a standalone web services which provides a REST API used to read/write application configuration data from your own custom data store.
+Jeeves is a standalone web services which provides a REST API used to read/write application configuration data.

 ## Usage